 When planning a wedding at a military chapel, take into consideration the need for your guests to have driving permits and guests passes to get on base.

 This custom came from the British Army and is now present in all American military branches.
 It is called the Arch of Sabers for the Army and Air Force or the Arch of Swords for the Navy and Marine Corps.

 Originally, the tradition demonstrated a pledge of fidelity from the military to the new couple, since the military service members literally shelter the newly married couple beneath the arch as they exit the church.
-A special detail of six or eight members marches in a double line, then stands and faces each other.
+A special detail of six or eight members marches in a double line then stands and faces each other.
 In most branches, only officers can bear a sword of saber.
 In the Marine Corps, NCOs may also be on a sword detail.
 When the order is given to draw swords (or sabers), each person simultaneously draws a ceremonial sword and holds it with the blade pointed up.
 The raised swords form an arch.
 The couple passes under the arch as they exit the church or enter the wedding reception.
-The sword detail should not be used as groomsmen or ushers; however, before the ceremony they can escort honored guests like the Mother-of-the-Bride or -Groom to their seat.
+The sword detail should not be used as groomsmen or ushers; however, before the ceremony, they can escort honored guests like the Mother-of-the-Bride or -Groom to their seat.

 The Marine Corps order for the Arch of Swords can be found here.
-The commands vary slightly with each military branch, but this gives the service member an idea of how to organize and conduct drill for the sword detail.
+The commands vary slightly with each military branch, but this gives the service member an idea of how to organize and conduct drills for the sword detail.
 There is no need to buy swords for the ceremony.
 You can borrow them from a military base chapel, an ROTC unit, or the service member’s current unit.

 ‘Spanking’ the civilian spouse